radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/04-zookeeper.md

 To recover from ZooKeeper read-only mode, make sure ZooKeeper is restarted on more than half of the cluster nodes.
 Once the quorum is reestablished, the RadiantOne cluster recovers automatically.

->**Note - As an alternative to the default read-only mode, ZooKeeper can be configured for SHUTDOWN mode when the quorum is lost.
+>[!note] As an alternative to the default read-only mode, ZooKeeper can be configured for SHUTDOWN mode when the quorum is lost.
 In this case, the RadiantOne service on all cluster nodes shuts down.
-If this behavior is preferable, set <span style="color:lightblue">"onZkWriteLossVdsServerBehavior"</span> : "SHUTDOWN", for the /radiantone/v1/cluster/config/vds_server.conf node on the Main Control Panel -> ZooKeeper tab.
-For more information, see the RadiantOne Deployment and Tuning Guide.**
+If this behavior is preferable, set <span style="color:lightblue">"onZkWriteLossVdsServerBehavior"</span> : "SHUTDOWN", for the /radiantone/v1/cluster/config/vds_server.conf node on the Main Control Panel > ZooKeeper tab.
+For more information, see the RadiantOne Deployment and Tuning Guide.